Etobicoke: Character

 Humber Bay Park is one of several municipal urban parks in Etobicoke.

 Etobicoke has the lowest population density of the former cities and boroughs comprising the city of Toronto.
 This is mainly due to its expanses of industrial lands along the various expressways.

-The residential areas are primarily single-family dwellings, although several large multi-story high-rise condominium developments have been built in south Etobicoke near the Humber River over the past few years.
+The residential areas are primarily single-family dwellings, although several large multi-story high-rise condominium developments have been built in south Etobicoke near the Humber River.
 The central and northern areas of Etobicoke have many high-density apartment complexes set in the middle of sizable, open fields and parks.
 The central/southern areas, such as Markland Wood, The Kingsway, New Toronto, Mimico and Long Branch, have large green spaces, many parks, and main street shopping areas.

 Etobicoke has many public parks.
 Located on the banks of the Humber River, James Gardens, a popular site for wedding photography, features seasonal flowers, walkways, a rock garden, streams, and waterfalls.
 Etobicoke also has Centennial Park, a large recreational park, and Colonel Samuel Smith Park and Humber Bay Park on the lakeshore.
 Etobicoke has several golf courses.
 St. George's Golf and Country Club was ranked in 2007 as one of the three best golf courses in Canada.